 The writing of covered call options is a more conservative investment technique than writing of naked or uncovered options, but capable of enhancing a Fund's total return.
 When a Fund writes a covered call option, it profits from the premium paid by the buyer but gives up the opportunity to profit from an increase in the value of the underlying security above the exercise price.
 At the same time, a Fund retains the risk of loss from a decline in the value of the underlying security during the option period.
 Although a Fund may terminate its obligation by executing a closing purchase transaction, the cost of effecting such a transaction may be greater than the premium received upon its sale, resulting in a loss to the Fund.
 If such an option expires unexercised, a Fund realizes a gain equal to the premium received.
-Such a gain may be offset or exceeded by a decline in the market value of the underlying security determine the gain or loss realized by a Fund.
+Such a gain may be offset or exceeded by a decline in the market value of the underlying security during the option period.
+If an option is exercised, the exercise price, the premium received and the market value of the underlying security determine the gain or loss realized by a Fund.

 When a Fund writes an option, if the underlying securities do not increase or decrease, as applicable, to a price level that would make the exercise of the option profitable to the holder thereof, the option generally will expire without being exercised and the Fund will realize as profit the premium received for such option.
 When a call option of which a Fund is the writer is exercised, the Fund will be required to sell the underlying securities to the option holder at the strike price, and will not participate in any increase in the price of such securities above the strike price.
-When a put option of which a Fund is the writer is exercised, the Fund will be required to get the underlying securities at a price in excess of the market value of such securities.
+When a put option of which a Fund is the writer is exercised, the Fund will be required to purchase the underlying securities at a price in excess of the market value of such securities.